yellowdog/python-examples/README.md

 yd-submit --work-requirement my_work_req.jsonnet
 ```

 The use of the filename extension `.jsonnet` will invoke Jsonnet evaluation.
-(Note that a temporary JSON file is created as part of Jsonnet processing, which you may see referred to in error messages: this file will have been deleted before the script stops.)
+(Note that a temporary JSON file is created as part of Jsonnet processing, which you may see referred to in error messages: this file will have been deleted before the command exits.)

 ## Jsonnet Installation

-Jsonnet is **not** installed by default when `yellowdog-python-examples` is installed, because the package has binary components which are not available on PyPI for all platforms.
+Jsonnet is **not** installed by default when `yellowdog-python-examples` is installed, because the package has binary components that are not available on PyPI for all platforms.
 If you try to use a Jsonnet file in the absence of Jsonnet, the scripts will print an error message, and suggest an installation mechanism.

 To install Jsonnet at the same time as installing or updating the Python Examples scripts, modify the installation as follows to include the `jsonnet` option: